 Once alighted from the train, I noticed a huge tower in the backdrop, piercing out from the roof into the cloud.
 A quick Google later, I discovered that that was the factory of Silver Spoon (British Sugar) – aka that pink bag of sugar you can find in almost every household in Britain.

-But no, I didn’t visit BSE for fermented hoppy drinks and refined sugar made out of beetroot.
+But no, I didn’t visit Bury for fermented hoppy drinks and refined sugar made out of beetroot.

 I came here for more.

-But now, let’s go check in to the Angel Hotel and I will show you why BSE should be your next 2016’s weekend destination.
+But now, let’s go check in to the Angel Hotel and I will show you why Bury should be your next 2016’s weekend destination.